 Environmental water reforms

-The enduring solutions for better management of environmental water were designed to meet the objectives, principles and vision of the NSW Water Management Act 2000.
-They provide for healthy and enhanced water sources and water-dependent ecosystems and for fair water sharing among users in these water sources.
+The Water Reform Action Plan outlined enduring solutions for better management of environmental water that were designed to meet the objectives, principles and vision of the NSW Water Management Act 2000.
+They provide for fair water sharing between users and the environment in these water sources.
 The changes are the result of over two years of consultation with environmental groups, licence holders and government agencies, to make sure we had the best available information and workable, practical solutions to protect water for the environment.

 Find more information on this process in the below policy and public consultation reports:

 - Active Management Policy Consultation Report PDF, 168.15 KB

 - Active management in the Barwon–Darling Consultation Report PDF, 191.21 KB

 - Active management in the Macquarie–Bogan Consultation Report PDF, 203.77 KB

 - Active management in the Gwydir Consultation Report PDF, 163.51 KB